 The second release occurred when Enbridge attempted to replace the damaged pipe.
 On November 28, 2007 at 3:47 pm when the replacement pipe was being tested, the coupling used for the replacement failed.
 Oil was emitted as a spray and ignited once it reached a nearby heater being used by the workers.

 The resulting fire and explosion led to the death of two Enbridge employees and the evacuation of several households.
 Local police, ambulances, fire departments and the Red Cross responded to the accident and Line 1, 2 & 4 were also shut down within minutes.
 Since the released oil was contained within a worksite excavation, it was allowed to burn off.
 However the thick smoke and soot were still a cause for concern.

 Every pipeline incident is a teachable moment.
-Companies learn from past incidents to improve safety and operational practices to prevent future incidents.
+A Pipelining Company can learn from past incidents to improve safety and operational practices to prevent future incidents.
 Both Enbridge and Kinder Morgan have made changes to their safety and operational procedures after these spills.
 Kinder Morgan formed the Pipeline Protection Group who focuses solely on pipeline protection.
 Enbridge made changes to their pipeline repair and replacement protocols.
 But it’s important to look back at these past incidents when considering the risk pipelines present.

 About the Author